The Daily Garden

 Water

-California’s drought is continuing, despite the fair bit of rain we have received so far.
-The truth is, the Golden State has always been drought-prone and we would be wise to learn to live accordingly.
+Drought is continuing in many areas, despite occasional rains.
+We would be wise to learn to live accordingly.
 When water restrictions were first implemented, I vowed to take meaningful steps to reduce our water consumption.
-As a result, we now use only 25% of the water we used to use!
+As a result, we reduced our usage to only 25% of the water we used to use!
 Surprisingly, my garden has not suffered and neither have we.
 These steps can help you conserve water while still caring for the garden:

 • Collect water from the bath or shower as it warms and use it to water plants.